| |

 The CMDB accuracy problem

 A CMDB is only useful when it reflects reality.
-In most environments, that means it needs to be continuously refreshed as infrastructure changes.
+In most environments, that means it has to be kept current through high-frequency discovery cycles as infrastructure changes.
 Manual updates cannot keep pace.
 Stale CMDB data leads to incidents that take longer to resolve, changes that fail because dependencies were not mapped, and audit reports that do not reflect actual infrastructure.

 (See our CMDB best practices guide for the full framework.)

-According to ITIC research, 98% of organizations say a single hour of unplanned downtime costs more than $100,000 — and for a third of enterprises, that figure climbs between $1 million and $5 million per hour.
+According to industry research,98% of organizations say a single hour of unplanned downtime costs more than $100,000, and for a third of enterprises, that figure climbs between $1 million and $5 million per hour.
 Inaccurate CMDB data is a direct contributor to that cost.

-Virima solves this with high-frequency discovery cycles — both agent-based and agentless — across on-premise and cloud environments (AWS, Azure, GCP).
+Virima solves this with high-frequency discovery cycles, both agent-based and agentless, across on-premise and cloud environments (AWS and Azure).
 It also includes full IT asset management for hardware and software lifecycle tracking, so teams get operational and financial visibility in one platform.

 (See how reducing MTTR ties directly to CMDB accuracy.)